25 Jan Dreaming of working abroad?

 Many British citizens have taken the opportunity to establish new lives across the EU with an estimated total of 1.2 million of them living predominately in France, Spain and Ireland.
 While a proportion of these are retirees, many British expats have successfully purchased or established businesses within the hospitality and tourism sectors, others manage to secure salaried employment in their country of choice.

 If you work for a company that has offices abroad, might be able to request a transfer or to travel abroad regularly as part of your work.
 Both options will generally require a visa as it is illegal to work on a tourist visa in most parts of the world.
 Check with your company’s HR team to see what possibilities are available to you as many international companies have employee mobility schemes.

 If you are an experienced or budding entrepreneur with a sound business idea and plan along with adequate funding to ensure success, a self-employment or entrepreneurial visa is an option in many countries around the world.
 Each country’s requirements vary but you will generally need to demonstrate a good knowledge and relevant skills that relate to your business idea and have conducted market research that bolsters the viability of your business in the host country.

 *Note: The EU Freedom of Movement rights for UK citizens is under threat due to the impending exit of the UK from the EU (Brexit).
-Those with other EU citizenship will continue to enjoy freedom of movement across the remaining 27 member countries after the UK has left the EU (unless continued freedom of movement rights are retained during Article 50 negotiations which are anticipated to begin by the end of March 2017).
+Those with other EU citizenship will continue to enjoy freedom of movement across the remaining 27 member countries after the UK has left the EU (unless continued freedom of movement rights are retained during negotiations between the UK and the EU).